ay0717/ANLY580-Project/README.md

 ``hotel_test.csv`` hotel reviews test data set

+``train_EDA.ipynb`` contains the code for exploratory data analysis of training data set

 ``EDA_Test.ipynb`` contains the code for exploratory data analysis of test data set

 ``Logistic_and_Bert.ipynb`` contains the code for Logistic Regression model and BERT model